helloworld-du/FunPlus-Coding-Standards/README.md

 ## Standards subsets

 The project encompasses a super–set of the sniffs that the FunPlus community may need.
 If you use the `FunPlus` standard you will get all the checks.
-Some of them might be unnecessary for your environment, for example those specific to FunPlus VIP coding requirements.

 You can use the following as standard names when invoking `phpcs` to select sniffs, fitting your needs: